 This excursion can be done as a private tour or as a small group tour.
 The Moai Monuments small group tour runs on Sundays, Tuesdays and Thursdays for between one and eight people.
 The maximum number of languages spoken on the tour will be two (usually English or Spanish).
 Pick up from your lodgings is between 9:30AM-10:00AM.
-Lunch is not included in the tour, but there is an opportunity to buy refreshments from the café at Rano Raraku.
+Lunch is not included in the tour unless specified in the booking section, but there is an opportunity to buy refreshments from the café at Rano Raraku.

 Tahai - The clear morning light is great in the morning for capturing images of the three restored ahu platforms, and for exploring the restored village of the ancient islanders which gives us information on the religious rites and customs which made up every day life.